RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 ### Members

-Any guest can sign up to convert their account to a member account, which has a password and a profile.
+Any guest aged 13 or over can sign up to convert their account to a member account, which has a password and a profile.
 The password means the account can be used from more than one device.

 A member's profile is public.
 It can be seen by anyone who visits 7cups.com/@*SomeScreenName* and it can turn up in the results of Internet searches.